sourcery-ai-experiments/blog.nathanv.me/content/posts/google-drive-bad/index.md

 This was a huge pain point for myself.
 Games like to use the user's Documents folder as a location to save settings and gamesaves.

-{{< figure src="img/documents-games.png" alt="Game save folders gnerated in my Documents" position="center" style="border-radius: 8px;" caption="I didn't create any of these folders manually." captionPosition="center" >}}
+{{< figure src="img/documents-games.png" alt="Game save folders generated in my Documents" position="center" style="border-radius: 8px;" caption="I didn't create any of these folders manually." captionPosition="center" >}}

 Some games I play either aren't on Steam, or don't support [Steam's cloud saves](https://support.steampowered.com/kb_article.php?ref=6736-QEIG-8941),